NazarElsayed/CHDR/README.md

 CHDR is designed for compatibility across a wide range of platforms, compilers, and toolchains.
 It is provided as a standalone, templated C++17 header-only library with a loosely-coupled and modular architecture that stringently adheres to standards.
 As a result, CHDR compiles under very pedantic conditions and passes our tests with both Valgrind and Google's Sanitizers.

-CHDR avoids compromising between usability and performance, utilising metaprogramming as a technique for resolving expensive code paths at compile time.
-It offers a robust and scalable design with support for routing in 1D, 2D, 3D, 4D, and higher-dimensionality spaces, alongside additional constructs for post-processing resulting paths.
+CHDR avoids compromising between usability and performance, utilising metaprogramming as a technique for providing compile-time processing and polymorphism, while supporting routing in 1D, 2D, 3D, 4D, and higher-dimensionality spaces.

 ## Usage